-The USB switching regulator is enabled whenever V{BUS} is above the UVLO voltage and the LTC4098/LTC4098-1 are not in one of the two USB suspend modes (500 μ A or 2.5mA).
+The USB switching regulator is enabled whenever $V{BUS}$ is above the UVLO voltage and the LTC4098 is not in one of the two USB suspend modes (500 $\mu$ A or 2.5mA).
 When power is available from both the USB and high voltage inputs, the high voltage regulator is prioritized and the USB switching regulator is disabled.